bytting/geo/README.md

 # geo

-Interactive map of sample data, written in Go
+Interactive map of sample data, written in Go and Javascript

 __Status:__